tilt-energy/integration_documentation/docs/api/documentation.md

 Document all device types that your system supports and how we should control them, as well as the device tags.

-Ex : An HVAC should be stopped by writing HEATING-MODE to FROST-PROTECTION.
-If it has a tag "NO_FLEX", it should not be part of any flex management.
+Ex : An HVAC should be stopped by writing HEATING-MODE to FROST-PROTECTION, unless it has a tag "HITASHI", in which case its TEMPERATURE-TARGET should be set to 16°C.

 ### 2. Error Cases
 Document all foreseeable error scenarii: